Search Easy Food Dehydrating

 Store in Refrigerator or Freezer Until Ready to Use

-To maintain the quality of dehydrated meats, please refrigerate or store them in the freezer until ready to use.
-Dehydrated meats will stay fresh for up to six months in the freezer—without freezer burn when you use a food vacuum sealer!
+To maintain the quality of dehydrated meats, refrigerate or store them in the freezer until ready to use.
+Dehydrated meats stay fresh for up to six months in the freezer—without freezer burn—when you use a food vacuum sealer!

 Is it Safe to Store at Room Temperature?

 Vacuum-sealed dried cooked meats can last up to 2 to 3 weeks at room temperature.
-Make sure to add an oxygen absorber to your dehydrated meat package prior to drawing out the air when you're ready to use your food vacuum sealer.
+Make sure to add an oxygen absorber to your dehydrated meat package before drawing out the air when using your food vacuum sealer.

-Inside your vacuum sealer bags, you add a 100cc oxygen absorber.
+REMEMBER to add a 100cc oxygen absorber to your bag before removing the air with the food vacuum sealer.
 This keeps your dried meat safe and inhibits mold growth and bacteria.
 Oxygen absorbers are not poisonous—which is a good thing—because they're in direct contact with our foods!

 yummy beef jerky recipe